 In a fourth example, if your organization values a high level of teamwork, they will ask employees to work in teams, develop products by teams, and think of departments as teams.
 Additionally, because the organization values relationships and a cohesive approach to working together with employees, it will sponsor employee activities and events for employees and for employees and their families.

 Finally, a work culture that values responsibility and accountability must hire employees who are willing to be responsible for their output and outcomes.
-It doesn't need people who make excuses, finger point and fail to hold each other accountable.
+It doesn't need people who make excuses, finger point, and fail to hold each other accountable.
 It needs people who are willing to call coworkers out for such problems as missing deadlines, coming unprepared to meetings, or spreading misery and negativity.

 A person who is unwilling to demonstrate responsibility will demotivate the employees who do.
 This leads to a vicious cycle.
 Nothing hurts employee motivation more than the perception that some employees are not doing their jobs and that management is not addressing the problem.

-Downside to Identifying Values
+The Potential Downside to Identifying Values

 Remember that employees are like radar machines watching everything you do, listening to everything you say, and watching your interaction with customers and their coworkers.
-They see your values in action every day at work—or not.
+They see your values in action every day at work—or they do not.